This April 25th, your kids may start asking some questions.

 If you don’t think it’s appropriate going into war and death, you could push the importance of saying thank you and being grateful for the life they have and then when they’re older you can explain what a great sacrifice this truly was.

 Something else you could mention is that the soldiers ate these instead of bread thanks to their mums and wives who sent them these specific biscuits in a care package while they were away from home fighting.
-Try our healthy Anzac biscuit recipe so your kids can have a yummy treat too.

 3. What the poppy flower means